Vatssss/Medals-Predictor/README.md

 [medalPredictior.ipynb](https://github.com/Vatssss/Medals-Predictor/blob/main/medalPredictor.ipynb) - the main project code

 # Data
-We'll be using data from the Olympics, which was originally on [Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results).
+By using data from the Olympics, which was originally on [Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results).

-You can download the files used in this project here:

-[teams.csv](https://github.com/Vatssss/Medals-Predictor/blob/main/teams.csv) - the team-level data that we use in this project.
+[teams.csv](https://github.com/Vatssss/Medals-Predictor/blob/main/teams.csv) - the team-level data that used in this project.

+# Libraries used
+1. Pandas
+2. Scikit learn
+3. Seaborn
+4. Numpy